HIV/AIDS and Adolescent Health Advocate

 • Bachelor of Arts/Bachelor of Science degree in Public Health

-• Bachelor of Arts/Bachelor of Science degree in Social Work or Licensed Social Worker with youth experience
+• Bachelor of Arts/Bachelor of Science degree in Social Work or Licensed Social Worker

 • Knowledge and experience working on HIV/AIDS prevention and/or with people living with HIV/AIDS

 • Demonstrated leadership and community organization skills, including public speaking and presentation skills